-The A3C Festival is held in Atlanta every October – a space for hip hop’s brightest minds to converge and discuss the industry’s trajectory alongside memorable performances by the genre’s biggest stars.
+The A3C Festival is held in Atlanta every October – a space for hip hop’s brightest minds and every music brand to converge and discuss the industry’s trajectory alongside memorable performances by the genre’s biggest stars.
 This year, the conference will go digital as the world continues to practice social distancing in the advent of COVID-19.

 Last year, Opposition held a panel at A3C for its third consecutive year, where industry experts weighed in on the endless benefits for artists to use social platforms as tools for self-promotion in an increasingly digital music industry.
 Opposition is BBTV’s music division which provides artists, brands and labels the goods to succeed in the digital music space.
 In 2020, this conversation is more relevant than ever before.

 Below, we’re highlighting the biggest takeaways from the panel that remain essential to online success for music talent today, and growing your music brand.

 What are artists overlooking in their social media marketing?